-- Residence Removal is the immediate termination of a residential student's oncampus housing contract after one serious violation or repeated violations of community standards in a residential living community. - J. Revocation of Admission - K. Revocation of Degree - L. Suspension is forced withdrawal from the College for a specified period of time, including exclusion from classes, termination of student status and all related privileges and activities, and exclusion from the campus if set forth in the notice of suspension.
+- I. Residence Removal is the immediate termination of a residential student's oncampus housing contract after one serious violation or repeated violations of community standards in a residential living community. - J. Revocation of Admission

+K. Revocation of Degree

+- L. Suspension is forced withdrawal from the College for a specified period of time, including exclusion from classes, termination of student status and all related privileges and activities, and exclusion from the campus if set forth in the notice of suspension.
 If a student, while suspended, violates any of the terms set forth in the notice of suspension, the student shall be subject to further discipline in the form of expulsion. - M. Suspension held in abeyance is an action to seriously warn a student or student organization that suspension is being withheld pending no additional evidence being discovered regarding the incident.
-If additional violations of college policy occur, the student may be immediately suspended from the College pending an investigation of the new incident. - N. Treatment Compliance where the student will be required to comply with any treatment, referrals and educational activities which may be recommended and to provide documentation of official discharge from treatment provider upon completion. - O. Trespass A suspension of a student's right to enter a specific building on College property.
-When appropriate, a trespass notice may include the suspension of a student's right to represent the College at College-sponsored or related events.
+If additional violations of college policy occur, the student may be immediately suspended from the College pending an investigation of the new incident. - N. Treatment Compliance where the student will be required to comply with any treatment, referrals and educational activities which may be recommended and to provide documentation of official discharge from treatment provider upon completion. - O. Trespass A suspension of a student's right to enter a specific building on University property, locations on campus, or all of the University of Rhode Island campuses.
+When appropriate, a trespass notice may include the suspension of a student's right to represent 35 the University at University-sponsored or related events.
 When a trespass notice is given, the student will receive a detailed explanation of the parameters of this trespass.
 In the event there is a report that the student has violated the trespass, it will be recommended to the Vice President for Student Affairs that the student be Emergency Suspended, as defined in the Student Handbook. - P. Expulsion is a permanent separation from the College.